-Students are eligible to continue receiving financial aid as long as they meet the academic policies of the University.
+Students are eligible to continue receiving financial aid as long as they meet the academic policies of the USA.
 Students must also meet the conditions of Satisfactory Academic Progress (SAP) as defined in the current University Bulletin.

 Federal Pell Grant

 The Federal Pell Grant is a basic "need based" grant awarded to the neediest undergraduate students working on a first bachelor's degree.
 Eligibility is determined through a standard formula established by Congress, which is used to evaluate the information reported on the FAFSA.
 This will produce an Expected Family Contribution (EFC) number.
 The amount of Pell Grant that the student is eligible to receive depends on the EFC, Cost of Attendance, and enrollment status.
 Pell Grant is prorated for three-quarter, half time, or less-than-half time enrollment.
-Students must be enrolled FULL-TIME, in order to receive the full amount of the Pell Grant award.
-Effective Fall 2012, student's Pell Grant eligibility cannot exceed 600% which is the equivalent of 12 full time semesters.
+Students must be enrolled FULL-TIME in order to receive the full amount of the Pell Grant award.
+Effective Fall 2012, a student's Pell Grant eligibility cannot exceed 600% which is the equivalent of 12 full time semesters.
 Grant awards to do not have to be repaid.

 Federal Supplemental Educational Opportunity Grant (FSEOG)